janB1701/Path-finding/README.md

 ```
 where --alg is flag that next command is type of alghoritm, --ss is flag for file in which are distance between towns.
 Last flag (--h) is used for heuristic file

+You need to add heuristic file only while using Astar alghoritm.